 Nothing herein shall preclude an aggrieved individual from seeking any other state or federal remedy available.

 IV.
-AMENDMENTS
+AMENDMENTS TO RULES

 These rules may be amended or modified at any regular meeting of the Board by the affirmative vote of five (5) members or 2/3 majority of the Board membership, provided that such amendment is presented in writing at a regular meeting and action taken thereon at a subsequent regular meeting.